shamveelcrx321/Productivity-Analyser/README.md

-Productivity Analyser:
+#Productivity Analyser:
-The Productivity Analyser is a web-based application designed to help users analyze their daily routine and gain insights into their productivity.
-The project focuses on collecting routine-related inputs and presenting them through a clean and intuitive user interface.
+A web-based Productivity Analyser designed to collect daily routine inputs and provide insights into user productivity through a clean and intuitive interface.
-This project is currently in the frontend development stage and is being built as part of a learning journey in web development.

-Features:
-Clean and modern user interface
-Structured form to collect daily routine details Responsive and centered layout
-Gradient-based banner design
-User-friendly input fields

-Technologies Used:
-HTML – Page structure and content
-CSS – Styling, layout, and visual design

-Project Status:
-In Progress
-Frontend UI development completed partially
+#Technologies:
+-HTML
+-CSS

+#Status:
-Backend logic, productivity analysis, and data storage will be added in future phases
+Frontend development in progress.Backend logic and data processing will be added in future updates.

-Planned Enhancements:
-JavaScript form validation
-Productivity score calculation
-Result display within the same page
-Backend integration using Python (Flask)
-Database integration for storing user data

-Author:
+#Author:
 Shamveel C
-B.Tech Computer Science & Engineering
+B.Tech CSE
-NSS College of Engineering
+NSS College of Engineering Palakkad

-License:
-This project is licensed under the MIT License.
+#License:
+MIT License